PhenoApps/Field-Book/docs/source/settings-sounds.rst

 |speech| Text to Speech
 ~~~~~~~~~~~~~~~~~~~~~~~
 Enables text to speech.
-When enabled, choose one of the five possible languages.
-The device will read aloud what data is entered in the Collect screen
+When enabled, choose one of the five availalbe languages.
+The device will read data as it is entered in the Collect screen.

 .. figure:: /_static/images/settings/sounds/settings_sounds_choose_language.png
    :width: 40%